Preventive Medicine: A Proactive Approach

 Cardiovascular Disease Prevention

+Cardiovascular disease (CVD) is a leading cause of death worldwide.
+Preventive pharmacotherapy plays a crucial role in reducing the risk of CVD.
 Aspirin, for example, is often used for primary prevention in individuals at high risk of heart disease.
 Statins, which lower cholesterol levels, are used for primary and secondary CVD prevention.
 Antihypertensive drugs are used to control high blood pressure, a significant risk factor for CVD.
+Learn more about effective strategies for heart disease management.
+Explore our heart disease management services for support.

 Migraine and Stroke Prevention